Considering Graduate School

 Getting a Master’s

-You may be wondering which direction to pursue first—a teaching position or graduate school.
-Choosing graduate school immediately after college can be a convenience if you don’t have home-ownership obligations and family responsibilities, and you’re still in the mind-set for studying.
-It’s also a good idea if you think you would feel more confident teaching your subject area with a master’s degree under your belt.
-Finally, if your state requires earning a master’s degree early in your career, you may find it less stressful to obtain it before you begin the hectic pace of full-time teaching.
+You may wonder which to pursue first—a teaching position or graduate school.
+Choosing graduate school immediately after college can be convenient without home ownership and family responsibilities.
+Plus, you’re still in the studying mindset.
+It can also help you feel more confident teaching if you have a master’s degree.
+Also, your state may require a master’s degree early in your career.
+So, it may be less stressful to obtain it before you begin the hectic pace of full-time teaching.

-When you do look into choosing your master’s program, consider the college’s reputation, the type of programs offered, and accessibility from your workplace.
+When choosing your master’s program, consider the college’s reputation, the programs offered, and accessibility from your workplace.
 Having a good advisor is a must, as is the college’s accreditation.
+Some schools offer master’s degrees online, onsite, or in combination.

-That will help you decide if you want a degree where you travel to classes, do it all online, or do a combination.
-In general, online degrees will cost you less, but may or may not be as respected by some administrators.
-Online degrees may be completed quicker, but today many colleges offer master’s programs that compare to the 18-24 month, take one course at a time with a cohort plan being used by online programs.
-If you need the face-to-face stimulation, realize that is important to you and look for a program that has it.
+Online degrees may cost less but may not be as respected by some administrators.
+Online degrees may be completed more quickly, but many colleges offer master’s programs that can be done in 18–24 months.
+If you need the face-to-face interaction, look for a program that has it.
 If you have a family and obligations and are teaching, at least part of your program being online will be a huge benefit.

 Getting a Doctorate

-When considering getting a doctorate, there are a number of factors to consider.
-Some people like to just keep going from start to finish with the Bachelor’s, Master’s and Doctorate.
-However, most programs will not take you for a doctorate until you have used your other degrees and spent some time learning what area you want to focus on.
-Your doctorate will include research and a dissertation that will take years to complete, so you want to make sure you are choosing an area that really interests you.
+Many factors influence pursing a doctorate.
+Most programs will not accept you until you have used your other degrees and spent time learning your focus area.
+Your doctorate will include research and a dissertation that will take years to complete, so it requires a significant commitment to your subject area.
 You will become an expert in that area and may be expected to teach classes on the topic.

-For some people, there is a real issue of whether to get a Ph.D.
-(Doctor of Philosophy) or an Ed.D.
-(Doctor of Education).
-There are times and places where one is considered better than the other, but for the most part, they are fairly equal in weight and work required and give you the background for the same types of work.
+Should it be a PhD.
+(Doctor of Philosophy) or an EdD.
+(Doctor of Education)?
+Situations dictate one as better than the other, but generally, they are fairly equal in weight and work required and give you the background for the same types of work.

-Will a doctorate make a classroom teacher a better teacher?
+Will a doctorate make you a better classroom teacher?
 Yes, in many cases, but not necessarily.

 Choosing the Right Grad School

-You may know exactly where you want to go to graduate school because it is the place you got your undergraduate degree or it is the place other teachers in your school have gotten their graduate degree.
-However, for most people there are lots of options available.
-With all the online graduate programs (see Top 25) and various programs on campus where you go through as a cohort or go to Sunday classes, evening classes, or Saturday workshops, almost anyone can fit the classes into their schedule and can find a school that offers the perfect degree for their career.
+With all the online (see Best Online Master's in Education Programs) and on-campus programs as well as programs with a cohort, Sunday classes, evening classes, or Saturday workshops, almost anyone can fit the classes into their schedule and can find a school that offers the perfect degree for their career.
 See a short list of graduate programs available.

 Along with scholarships and loans, graduate assistantships are a common way U.S. graduate programs offer financial support and tuition remission to doctoral students.
-Requirements and duties vary between institutions, but graduate assistants usually work between 12-30 hours a week providing service to the department in exchange for tuition remission and a monthly stipend.
-Depending on the position and institution, the hourly work scheduled is usually very flexible to accommodate the graduate student’s course schedule.
+Requirements and duties vary by institution, but graduate assistants usually work 12–30 hours a week providing service to the department in exchange for tuition remission and a monthly stipend.
+Depending on the position and institution, the hourly work schedule is usually very flexible to accommodate the student’s course schedule.

-Each university and academic department is unique in the type of tasks assigned to graduate assistants, however most graduate assistantships fall into three types:
+Each university and academic department is unique in the tasks assigned to graduate assistants; however, most graduate assistantships fall into three types:

-Since graduate assistantships are supervised by faculty members they can also offer a unique opportunity for networking and mentoring with supervising faculty and an additional source of professional development resources and experience.
-Even if your program’s specific departments have a limited number of graduate assistant positions available, working as a graduate assistant in other departments on campus can provide a rich multidisciplinary educational experience.
-Learn more about Grad Assistantships.
+Since graduate assistantships are supervised by faculty members, they offer networking and mentoring with faculty and an additional source of professional development resources and experience.
+Even if your program’s specific departments have limited positions available, working as a graduate assistant in other departments can provide a rich multidisciplinary educational experience.

 Many of your questions about applying to grad school are answered on GradSchools.com

-.
-Here are a few of the questions you might want to consider in choosing the right graduate school for you:
+Here are a few questions to consider in choosing the right graduate school for you:

 - Are short-term weekend classes offered?